hajekpc/Augmented-M5-geometry/README.md

 ---

 ## The script contains following functions:
-- (STL_0) Functions for clockwise and counterclockwise rotations in 3D, etc
+- (STL_0) Functions for clockwise and counterclockwise rotations in 3D, etc.
 - (STL_1) Func. read_STL: reads STL object and saves coordinates of points
 - (STL_2) Func. rotffset_STL: rotates and offsets the points
 - (STL_3) Func. slice_STL: saves STL slices and its positions

 - (M5_0) Functions for clockwise and counterclockwise rotation in 2D
 - (M5_1) Func.
-M5: model is created as a function of the Scherer's [^1] parameters
+M5: model is created as a function of the Scherer's [^1] and new parameters
 - (M5_2) Func.
 M5_fit: model is transformed to the fitting function
 - (M5_3) Func.
 M5_rot: to find correct rotation of measured data that matches the fitting function
 - (M5_4) Func.
 M5_fitting: fits the measured data with M5_fit and returns basic statistics

-# So:
+## So:
 The functions work together as a pipe.
 The output from one is the input for the next, so one can tune proper parameters of particular function and then can pass output to the next function.
 That's convenient!

-# The pipe with STL functions works as follows:
+### The pipe with STL functions works as follows:
-Copy your STL to your working folder: stl-filename.stl --> VFmesh, VFmesh_clean = read_STL('stl-filename.stl') -->
+Copy your STL to your working folder: stl-filename.stl -->
+VFmesh, VFmesh_clean = read_STL('stl-filename.stl') -->
 VFmesh_rotffset = rotffset_STL(VFmesh_clean) -->
 VFslices, VFslices_x = slice_STL(VFmesh_rotffset, n_slices = 10, xtol = 0.1)

-# The pipe with M5 functions fitting works as follows:
+### The pipe with M5 functions fitting works as follows:
 Now you have VFslices which have to be rotated, then can be fitted --> VFslices_rot, p0 = M5_rot(VFslices, optional arguments go here) --> popt, pcov, perr, R_sq, popt_legend = M5_fitting(VFslices_rot, p0, n_slice)